top of page

 Children of all ages are welcomed to join in worship.

-No stress parents.. we feel lively children remind us of our growth as a congregation.
+No stress parents because lively children remind us of our growth as a congregation.

 A Children's sermon before the sermon takes place most weeks.